8 Lantern Festivals That’ll Brighten Your Life

 These luminous events, from Chiang Mai to O‘ahu, are rooted in ancient cultural traditions.

-Crowd watching lanterns in night sky above Chiang Mai
+Crowd watching dozens of lanterns filling night sky above Chiang Mai

-Traditional lanterns are commonly used to commemorate cultural and spiritual celebrations around the world.
+Lanterns are commonly used to commemorate cultural and spiritual celebrations around the world, such as during Yi Peng Festival in Chiang Mai, Thailand.

 Photo by adisornfoto/Shutterstock

-Throughout Asia, lanterns have been used to commemorate cultural and spiritual celebrations for centuries.
-Sky lanterns can be traced back thousands of years to the Eastern Han Dynasty in China (25–220 C.E.), when the objects were used not only as decorative light sources but also as military signals that could communicate messages across long distances.
+Lanterns have been used for centuries throughout countries in Asia to commemorate cultural and spiritual celebrations.
+Sky lanterns can be traced back thousands of years to the Eastern Han Dynasty in China (25–220 C.E.) when the objects were used not only as decorative light sources but also as military signals that could communicate messages across long distances.

 The history of lantern festivals is also believed to have begun during the Han Dynasty, though no one is certain when or how they came about.
 One theory goes that on the 15th day of the Lunar New Year, monks would light lanterns in honor of Buddha, and eventually other people caught on to the custom and began lighting lanterns in honor of loved ones who had passed.
 Another more fanciful explanation goes that the Jade Emperor (a principal figure in Chinese mythology) threatened to burn down a village after its citizens accidentally killed his favorite pet crane.
 His daughter took pity on the townsfolk and instructed them to trick the Emperor into thinking their homes were already on fire by lighting lanterns and setting off fireworks—the plan worked.
 Afterward, villagers continued the tradition to commemorate the event.